Are Fallen Angels Truth from the Bible or Fiction?

 It’s important to note Satan isn’t God’s opposite.
 God is far more powerful than Satan will ever be.
 Satan is not omnipotent, omniscient, or omnipresent.

-What Is Fiction about Fallen Angels?
+What Is Fictional about These Beings?

 Fallen angels cannot inhabit a believer.
 Sometimes Christians can worry if they’ll ever be possessed by a demon, but demons cannot inhabit what is the temple of the Lord (1 Corinthians 6:19) where the Holy Spirit dwells.
 Demons shudder at the very name of Jesus, so they would not want to be in close proximity with the God of the Universe (James 2:19).

-Fallen angels are not more powerful than believers.
+Demons are not more powerful than believers.
 Believers might be wary about the spiritual battle surrounding us, feeling helpless.
 But if we are indwelt by the Holy Spirit, the Holy Spirit is far more powerful than the forces of evil.
 Believers have the capability, through the name of Jesus, to cast out demons (Acts 19:13-16).

-Angels, including fallen angels, are powerful beings, but all of them have to submit to God.
+Angels are powerful beings, but all of them have to submit to God.
 Demons cannot carry out any actions outside of God’s will or plan (Job 1-2, Matthew 8:31).
 Although they are strong, God is stronger, and God’s plan will always win in the end.

-Photo credit: Getty Images/mppriv
+Photo credit: ©Getty Images/sqback